-- You love him or her.
+- You love him or her

-- You will keep him or her safe.
+- You will keep him or her safe

-- Others also care about him or her.
+- Others also care about him or her

-When changes in intimacy happen, the following tips may help you cope with your own needs:
+When intimacy changes, the following tips may help you cope with your own needs:

 - Talk with a doctor, social worker, or clergy member about these changes.
 It may feel awkward to talk about such personal issues, but it can help. - Talk about your concerns in a support group. - Think more about the positive parts of the relationship. - Get more information.
 Some books, articles, and DVDs/videos can help you understand how AD affects intimacy.
-For help finding resources, check the websites or call the phone numbers of the organizations listed on pages 76-77 of this book.
+For help finding resources, check the websites or call the phone numbers of the organizations listed on pages 57-58 of this book.